What is Myofascial Trigger Point Dry Needling?

 The word “myofascial” combines “myo” (which means muscle) and “fascia” (which refers to the tissue that connects muscle.)

-During the Myofascial Trigger Point Dry Needling process, very thin needles are pushed through the skin to stimulate a trigger point.
+During the Myofascial Trigger Point Dry Needling process, very thin needles are pushed through the skin and electrical stimulation is used to target painful muscles.
 The procedure also is known as “trigger point dry needling.”
+(Read about Comprehensive Rehab patients' experience with dry needling.)

 The needles don’t inject fluid into the body, which is the reason the term “dry” is used.